 Not able to host a homestay?
-There are lots of other ways that you can volunteer to support and engage with international visitors.
+There are lots of other ways that you can volunteer to support and engage with international visitors, including Thanksgiving Dinner or Friendship Connection!
 See below for a full list of our programs.

 Already a host?
 Fill out the Availability Survey to let us know when you can host this year.

-Host a University of Washington international student for their first week in town: Through our unique "Welcome Week" homestay program, students of all levels (freshmen through PhD/visiting scholar) can apply to stay with a host for their first 7-10 days in Seattle prior to moving into the residence halls or off-campus housing.
-Students come from over 40 different countries.
+Host a University of Washington international student for their first week in town (September, December, March of each year): Through our unique "Welcome Week" homestay program, students of all levels (freshmen through PhD/visiting scholar) can apply to stay with a host for their first 7-10 days in Seattle prior to moving into the residence halls or off-campus housing.
+Students come from over 40 different countries (Sign up today!).
 Learn more or apply to host!

-Host a student from China for just a weekend: Each summer, high school students and teachers from China join FIUTS for an English program.
+Host a high school student/teacher for just a weekend (July 2017): This summer, high school students and teachers from all over the world will join FIUTS for our Seattle Language Culture Institute (SCLI) summer camp.
 Students take classes and live in the residence halls on campus for two weeks, and spend one weekend in a homestay to experience local life and culture.
 If you're new to hosting, it's a great way to try it out!
-Learn more or apply to host a student or a teacher from China this summer!
+Learn more or apply to host a student or a teacher this summer!

-Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle.
+Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle (Sign up today!)

-Thanksgiving Dinner: Host one or more University of Washington international students for Thanksgiving Dinner.
+Thanksgiving Dinner: Host one or more University of Washington international students for Thanksgiving Dinner (CLOSED)